Estrogen deficiency

 • Maturation of the sexual organs

-• Maintaining the moisture of the mucous membranes
+• Maintaining the moisture and resistance of the mucous membranes

 Estrogen deficiency: causes and risk factors

-Estrogen deficiency can occur when the ovaries function in a limited way and produce too little or no estrogen at all.
+An oestrogen deficiency can occur if the ovaries do not function or only function to a limited extent and produce too little or no oestrogen.
 The most common cause is the natural aging process.
-During menopause, the ovaries gradually stop functioning.
 Other causes of reduced function or complete loss of function of the ovaries include:

 • surgical removal of the ovaries (for example, due to benign or malignant tumors or ovarian cysts).

 Other organs besides the ovaries may be responsible for estrogen deficiency.
-Estrogen deficiency is confirmed by blood tests.
+The clinical symptoms are the most important factor in the diagnosis of oestrogen deficiency.

 Estrogen deficiency and pubertas tarda

-The so-called pubertas tarda is a particular consequence of estrogen deficiency.
-In pubertas tarda (late puberty), the lack of estrogen delays sexual maturation.
-Girls with pubertas tarda often do not get their first period until they are 18 and older.
+Pubertas tarda is a particular condition caused by a lack of oestrogen.
+In pubertas tarda (late puberty), sexual maturation is delayed, resulting in a lack of oestrogen.
+Girls with pubertas tarda often don’t get their first period until they are 18 or later.
 The external sexual characteristics also mature much later than in other female adolescents.
-Possible causes of estrogen deficiency and associated pubertas tarda are:
+Possible causes of pubertas tarda are:

 • High performance sports,